 7 Healthy Tips to Get the Most From Your Lunch BreakArticle posted in: Diet & Nutrition

 Breakfast might be known as the most important meal of the day.
 However, lunch is the meal we all look forward to the most.
 That midday oasis between the long morning and workday afternoon is a delicious reward for completing half of the day.
-Make your lunch break equally rewarding for your health and weight loss success with our seven simple tips.
+Make your lunch break equally rewarding for your health and weight loss success with our seven healthy tips.

 1. Step away from your screen.